 That said, my favourite subject, and probably what makes up the bulk of my portfolio, is landscapes.
 I’ve done a fair bit of traveling, but nowhere have I found the scenery, lighting and inspiration for shots as I have done in Scotland.
 I could take a picture of exactly the same spot every day, and know it would look completely different each time.
 That’s not really my style though, I’m more of an opportunist, and luckily a great opportunity presents itself almost every day in the Highlands for me to get a snap for my online photo blog.

 I guess every photographer, whether aspiring or professional, is always chasing that one perfect shot and the West Highlands is without a doubt a spectacular place to start, if not actually achieve that goal.
-Colin Prior leads our amazing photography trip that takes in Skye, Kintail, Applecross and Torridon.
+Colin Prior leads our amazing photography trips.
 Whatever your muse, be it landscape, wildlife, flora, fauna, people or places, this is the ultimate opportunity to develop your photography skills with the expert guidance of Colin, while taking in the varied and dramatic Scottish landscape.